 The circuit for blinking an LED using transistors is called an Astable Multivibrator.

-But, here’s the overview of what happens:
+Here’s an overview of what happens:

 The two capacitors C1 and C2 will alternate between being charged and discharged and thereby turning the transistors ON and OFF.
 When a transistor is ON it allows current to flow through it so that the LED above it will light up.